 The IRS will process your claim for a missing payment in one of two ways:

 - If the check was not cashed, they will reverse your payment and notify you.
 If you find the original check, you must return it as soon as possible.
 You will need to claim the 2020 Recovery Rebate Credit on your 2020 tax return to receive credit for EIP 1 and EIP 2, and then claim the 2021 Recovery Rebate Credit on your 2021 tax return for EIP 3, if eligible.

 - If the check was cashed, the Treasury Department’s Bureau of the Fiscal Service will send you a claim package that includes a copy of the cashed check.
 Follow the instructions.
 The Treasury Department’s Bureau of the Fiscal Service will review your claim and the signature on the canceled check before determining whether the payment can be reversed.
 If reversed, you will need to claim the Recovery Rebate Credit on your 2020, or 2021 return depending on what EIP payment in reference, if eligible.

 What if I already filed my return and my refund was adjusted?

-If you are filed your 2020 tax return before starting a trace and did not include the payment amount on line 16 or 19 of the Recovery Rebate Credit Worksheet, you may receive a notice saying your Recovery Rebate Credit was adjusted.
+If you are filed your 2020 or 2021 tax return before starting a trace and did not include the payment amount on line 16 or 19 of the Recovery Rebate Credit Worksheet, you may receive a notice saying your Recovery Rebate Credit was adjusted.

 After the trace has been completed and it is determined your payment has not been cashed, an adjustment will be made and a check sent to the taxpayer.
 You will not need to take any additional action to receive the credit.